ViniciusFausto/ViniciusFausto/README.md

 - 🔭 Today I work with Back-End using Java/Spring.
-- ✅ Studying various development/Cloud technologies, mainly Java/Spring.
+- ✅ Studying to be a full stack dev.
 - 🎮 I love to play different types of games.

 <div>